-Modified Spanish 1010 is a beginning Spanish course which assumes no prior knowledge of, or experience with, the Spanish language.
-The course emphasizes the basic acquisition of the four fundamental language skills: listening, speaking, reading and writing.
+Spanish 1020-800 is a continuing Spanish course that follows the Spanish 1010-800 class.
+The course emphasizes the acquisition of the four fundamental language skills: listening, speaking, reading and writing.
 These skills will be developed and implemented through the practice of the three different communication modes: interpersonal, interpretive and presentational, all embedded into a rich cultural context.

-The modified section of Spanish 1010 will be taught using a research-based multisensory method and will introduce vocabulary and grammatical structures more slowly, more selectively, and with more opportunity for practice than in the mainstream Spanish 1010 class.
+The modified section of Spanish 1020 will be taught using a research-based multisensory method and will introduce vocabulary and grammatical structures more slowly, more selectively, and with more opportunity for practice than in the mainstream Spanish 1020 class.